You have come to the right place if you are looking for a RealScout review.

-This review article that packs all RealScout reviews into one may be the last one you need to read before making a decision.
+This review article that packs all RealScout reviews into one may be the last one you need to read before deciding.

 But you might want to find out for yourself what I found.
 So please, keep reading this article to the end.

-With RealScout, prospects, potential clients, or leads can search homes from an agent’s website.
+With RealScout, prospects, potential clients, or leads can search for homes from an agent’s website.

-So, it’s basically a home search platform that real estate professionals can use as a marketing tool.
+So, it’s a home search platform that real estate professionals can use as a marketing tool.

-Based on MLS data and different search parameters, it displays to the respective users similar listings to those they’ve already viewed.
+Based on MLS data and different search parameters, it displays similar listings to those they’ve already viewed to the respective users.

-A problem for agents that RealScout solved is the fact that real estate agents often get caught out during the initial property search.
+A problem for agents that RealScout solved is that real estate agents often get caught out during the initial property search.

-So, the software makes sure the users stay focused on one agent while they search.
+So, the software ensures the users stay focused on one agent while searching.

-This is in contrast to property search platforms such as Zillow, Trulia, and Realtor.com where realtor bypassing can happen quite easily.
+This contrasts with property search platforms such as Zillow, Trulia, and Realtor.com, where realtor bypassing can happen easily.

-Not without reason one of RealScout’s motto is “Where agents and home buyers search for homes together.”
+Not without reason, one of RealScout’s mottos is “Where agents and home buyers search for homes together.”

-By the way, if you want to learn about further home search engines for buyers and sellers you can also read my article about this topic here.
+If you want to learn about further home search engines for buyers and sellers, you can also read my article here.

-To further get into the functionality and what RealScout is, you can watch a great walk-through video made by a realtor below.
+To further understand the functionality and what RealScout is, you can watch a great walk-through video by a realtor below.